-- Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds. - Note: Four (4) weeks is to be allowed for the Roads Act assessment - Note: Road has the same meaning as in the Roads Act 1993. - Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
+Note: To ensure that this work is completed to Council's satisfaction, this consent by separate condition, may impose one or more Infrastructure Works Bonds.

+Note: Road has the same meaning as in the Roads Act 1993.

+Note: The intent of this condition is that the design of the road, footpaths, driveway crossings and public stormwater drainage works must be detailed and approved prior to the issue of any Construction Certificate.
 Changes in levels may arise from the detailed design of buildings, road, footpath, driveway crossing grades and stormwater.
-Changes required under Road Act 1993 approvals may necessitate design and levels changes under this consent.
-This may in turn require the applicant to seek to amend this consent. - Note: See condition in Section K. Advisings of this Consent titled Roads Act Application.
+Changes required under Roads Act 1993 approvals may necessitate design and levels changes under this consent.
+This may in turn require the applicant to seek to amend this consent.

+Note: See condition K24 in Section K. Advisings of this Consent titled Roads Act Application.
 Standard Condition: C13